Andy Carroll: Style of play

-Carroll has been compared to Newcastle's record goalscorer Alan Shearer, Ivory Coast striker Didier Drogba and former Italy forward Christian Vieri.
-He has also been referred to as a classic centre forward, owing to his strength, powerful shot and excellent heading ability.
+Early in his career, Carroll was compared to Newcastle's record goalscorer Alan Shearer, Ivory Coast striker Didier Drogba and Italy forward Christian Vieri.
+He was referred to as a classic centre forward, owing to his strength, powerful shot and excellent heading ability.
 Former Newcastle manager and Liverpool player Kevin Keegan stated "he is probably in the top three headers of a ball I have ever seen in football".
-After Newcastle's 2–0 victory at home to Blackpool in September 2010, in which Carroll scored the second goal and was instrumental in creating the first, Blackpool manager Ian Holloway described Carroll as "the best striker in the Premier League".
-A strong and very physical centre-forward, Carroll is distinguished by his powerful aerial abilities, with former West Ham manager Slaven Bilić claiming that he is "the best in the world at heading a football".
+After Newcastle's 2-0 defeat at home to Blackpool in September 2010, Blackpool manager Ian Holloway described Carroll as "the best striker in the Premier League".
+A strong and very physical centre-forward, Carroll is distinguished by his powerful aerial abilities, with former West Ham manager Slaven Bilić claiming in 2016 that he was "the best in the world at heading a football".

 Personal life

 Born in Gateshead, Tyne and Wear, Carroll attended Brighton Avenue Primary School and Joseph Swan School.
 He is a model for clothing retail company H&M and has fronted a campaign led by fashion designer Alexander Wang.
 In November 2014, Carroll became engaged to reality TV star Billi Mucklow.
 The couple live in Essex.
-Their son, Arlo, was born in June 2015.
+Their son was born in 2015.
 He has two children from a previous relationship.
 In November 2017, Mucklow and Carroll had a second child.
+The couple announced that they were divorcing in 2024.

 In November 2016, Carroll was approached by two men on motorcycles while driving near his home in Brentwood, Essex.
 Armed with a handgun, they attempted to steal his £22,000 watch but failed.
 Carroll was then chased in his car for about 20 minutes as he drove back to West Ham's training ground in Rush Green to get help from security staff.
 In September 2017, 22-year-old Jack O'Brien was found guilty of the attempted robbery.
 He was sentenced to six years in prison for the offence.

-In May 2019, Carroll was listed as the 14th-wealthiest sports person aged 30 or under in The Sunday Times Rich List, his personal wealth having increased to £19m.
+In May 2019, Carroll was listed as the 14th-wealthiest sports person aged 30 or under in The Sunday Times Rich List, his personal wealth having increased to £19 million.